-Are 'food addicts' stigmatized?February 6th, 2013 by Megan Orciari in Psychology & Psychiatry /
+Are 'food addicts' stigmatized?February 6, 2013 by Megan Orciari in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—In the first studies to examine what the public thinks about people with an addiction to food, researchers at the Rudd Center for Food Policy & Obesity at Yale found that while this addiction is less vulnerable to public stigma than others, it could increase the stigma already associated with obesity.
 The studies are published online in the journal Basic and Applied Social Psychology.

 The notion of food addiction has gained increased attention from academics, health care professionals, and mainstream media as a contributing factor to obesity.
 However, little research has been done on public perceptions.

 First, researchers conducted an online survey of 659 adults.
 Participants were provided with different labels describing individuals with various health conditions and addictions, including obesity, food addiction, physical disability, mental illness, cocaine addiction, and smoking.
 Participants were asked questions regarding their beliefs and feelings toward an individual with each of these different conditions.
 In a second study, researchers conducted an experiment where 570 adults were randomly assigned to view only one addiction—either smoking, alcohol, or food addiction—to specifically compare public perceptions of individuals described as being addicted to food to those with smoking or alcohol addictions.